Programplaner og emneplaner - Student

 Examiners

-All exam papers are assessed by two examiners.
-An external examiner will grade 20% of the exam papers.
-The external examiner's assessment shall benefit all the students.
+Each examination answer paper will be assessed by 2 examiners.
+An external examiner will assess at least 20% of the answer papers.
+The assessments provided by the external examiner should benefit all the students.

 Overlapping courses